-- Snacks: Bring meal bars or trail mix to replenish your energy.
+- Snacks: Bring meal bars (like Clif bars) or trail mix to replenish your energy.

 - A Cell Phone: Some areas of the trail have a faint signal, so you might be able to send your gps coordinates in a text if you need help.
 (And yes, you can find your gps coordinates even without access to cellular data.)